EtiTheSpirit/Extensibles/README.md

 # Limitations
 - Extensibles cannot detect construction of original counterparts for automatic binding.
 	- Whether or not this is a good idea is debatable as every automagic feature makes it harder to debug and diagnose issues caused by this module; it creates a purposeful break or boundary in the code flow.
 - Extensibles cannot extend finalizers (but it *can* extend a `Dispose` method, if present).
-  - Extensibles does not extend constructors either, but a unique `Bind` method is generated for each original constructor, allowing you to *mimic* original constructors instead.
+	- Extensibles does not extend constructors either, but a unique `Bind` method is generated for each constructor, allowing you to *mimic* original constructors instead.
+	- Again, the extensible constructor *has no logic*.
+This is why you must hook into the original constructor and explicitly call the `Bind` method.
 - Extensibles does not override methods with generic type parameters.
 	- This could probably be done later on, but for now, BIE doesn't do it so I won't either.

+# Generating for other games
+- Look at the ExtensiblesBIELoader class.
+It is written for Rain World right now, which notably has delegates to prevent extending `ExtEnum<T>` (a deep enum type for Rain World).
+You should use these delegates where possible.
+They exist for types, fields, properties, and methods.